StevenSmiley/aws-cdk/packages/@aws-cdk/aws-wafv2/README.md

 ## Associate with Resources
 A global web ACL can protect Amazon CloudFront distributions, and a regional web ACL can protect Application Load Balancers, Amazon API Gateway APIs, AWS AppSync GraphQL APIs and Amazon Cognito User Pools.

-TODO: L2 constructs for AppSync are still experimental, can we support them yet?
+TODO: Seek feedback on RFC: L2 constructs for AppSync are still experimental, can we support them yet?

-TODO: Are we allowed to use property overrides for association with CloudFront distributions or should we create a method on `cloudfront.distribution` like `addWebAcl`?
+TODO: Seek feedback on RFC: Is it preferred to use property overrides for association with CloudFront distributions or should we create a method on `cloudfront.distribution` like `addWebAcl`?

 To associate with a supported resource, use the `attachTo` method:
 ```ts